brown-band/website/pages/scripts/2017-2018/spring/uconn.md

 date: 2018-02-03
 ---

-Ladies and gentlemen, friends and alumni, presenting an organization that thinks it better down where it’s wetter, it’s the Brown University "Chef Louis just wanted a nice crab dinner" BANNNDDDDDDDDDDD!
+Ladies and gentlemen, friends and alumni, presenting an organization that thinks it better down where it’s wetter, it’s the Brown University “Chef Louis just wanted a nice crab dinner” BANNNDDDDDDDDDDD!

 :sd[water noises for as long as possible]